Dream Lands Design

 Lighting is a very important aspect of the office layout that could impact productivity, mood, health, well-being, and mental stress.

 Working in a dull environment is not always pleasing.
-Though natural light is always the best option, since it is not equally distributed throughout the length of the office, you can turn to various alternatives like the ceiling lights or desk lamps and so on.
+Though natural light is always the best option, since it is not equally distributed throughout the length of the office, you can turn to various alternatives like ceiling lights or desk lamps, and so on.

 Working in a brighter environment will brighten up your spirits.

-8. Have a Space That is Just Meant for Relaxation Purpose
+8. Have a Space That is Just Meant for Relaxation Purposes

 It is not possible to stay in a single position throughout the day and is not healthy.
 Taking an adequate amount of breaks is as important as completing your assignments.

 But if there are no areas where you can rest even after taking a break, then it is of no use.
-So, many offices have set up spaces meant for relaxing during the breaks of the employee where they can feel much more comfortable away from the pressure of the work, rejuvenating them to work better afterwards.
+So, many offices have set up spaces meant for relaxing during the breaks so the employees where they can feel much more comfortable away from the pressure of the work, rejuvenating them to work better afterward.

 Total